a fun & easy monoprinting portrait class

-Do I need a special printing plate or other tools?
+Do I need a special printing plate or other tools for this course?

-No, in the workshop you’ll learn a very simple but effective monoprinting technique.
-You don’t need special printing plates, like a gel plate, linoleum, or even a plastic sheet.
-You also don’t need tools like a brayer or a baren.
+No, in this course you’ll learn a very simple but effective monoprinting technique.
+You don’t need any special printing plates such as a gel plate, linoleum, or even a plastic sheet.
+You also don’t need any special tools like a brayer or a baren.

-Do you work with a reference photo in this workshop?
+Do you work with reference photos in this course?

-Yes, we will be working with reference photos in this workshop.
-They will be available for download from the class website.
+Yes, we will be working with reference photos in this course.
+They will be available for download from the course website.

 Can I get a refund after purchasing this course?